RodolphVanRomondt/frontend-code-challenge/README.md

 Once the servers are running, you can access the app by opening your browser to [http://localhost:3000](http://localhost:3000).

-To stop the servers, press CTRL-C.
+To stop the servers, press CTRL-C for each.

 ## REST API